Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: Regression of Collision Outcome Properties

 \subsection{Support Vector Regression}

-To perform regression with an SVM, we use Epsilon-Support Vector Regression (SVR hereafter).
-The algorithm learns a regression hyperplane, where $\epsilon$ defines the margin around the hyperplane.
-Training points within the margins don't contribute to the loss, while points outside the margins become support vectors that shape and optimize the hyperplane.
+To perform regression with an SVM, we use epsilon-support vector regression \citep[SVR;][]{Vapni2000}.
+The algorithm learns a regression hyperplane, where $\epsilon$ defines the margin around the hyperplane, known as the $\epsilon$-insensitive tube.
+Training points within the margins do not contribute to the loss, while points outside the margins become support vectors that shape and optimize the hyperplane.
 Hyperparameter optimization is performed for each regression quantity separately, beginning with a coarse grid search and subsequently refining it.
-Full details of the hyperparameter search are outlined in Appendix~\ref{sec:svr_gridsearch}.
+Full details of the hyperparameter search are outlined in Appendix~\ref{sec:svr_gridsearch}, including the choice of kernel, $\epsilon$, $\gamma$, and the regularization parameter.
 The optimal configuration for all regression targets uses an \texttt{rbf} kernel with $\texttt{C} = 1$, $\epsilon = 0.00001$, and $\gamma = 10$.
-The resulting best model achieves median absolute errors in $\rm M_{1,f}$ and $\rm M_{2,f}$ of \svrAbsMOne $\msun$ and \svrAbsMTwo $\msun$, respectively; additional performance metrics are listed in Table~\ref{table:reg_stats}.
+The resulting best model achieves median absolute errors in $ M_{\rm 1,f}$ and $ M_{\rm 2,f}$ of \svrAbsMOne $\msun$ and \svrAbsMTwo $\msun$, respectively; additional performance metrics are listed in Table~\ref{table:reg_stats}.

 The median absolute errors for $ M_{\rm 1,f}$ are comparable between the $k$-NN and SVR models.
-However, the same is not true for $ M_{\rm 2,f}$, as the SVR predictions exhibit errors approximately three orders of magnitude larger.
-The superior performance of $k$-NN indicates that regression quantities in this input space are well-approximated by adjacent neighbors, and parametric methods such as SVRs struggle to capture it.
+However, this not the case for $ M_{\rm 2,f}$, where the SVR predictions exhibit errors approximately $3$ orders of magnitude larger.
+The superior performance of $k$-NN indicates that the regression quantities in this input space are well approximated by adjacent neighbors, whereas parametric methods such as SVRs struggle to capture the underlying structure.
 Nevertheless, median relative errors for $M_{\rm 2, f}$ (in cases where the star survives) remain below $2\%$ for the SVR.